File::Next - File-finding iterator

 always descends into /tmp, as you would expect.

-By default, the descend_filter is sub {1}
+By default, the descend_filter is sub {1}, or "always descend".

 If error_handler is set, then any errors will be sent through it.
 If the error is OS-related (ex. file not found, not permissions), the native error code is passed as a second argument.
-By default, this value is CORE::die
+By default, this value is CORE::die.
+This function must NOT return.

 If warning_handler is set, then any errors will be sent through it.
-By default, this value is CORE::warn
+By default, this value is CORE::warn.
+Unlike the error_handler, this function must return.

-If you want files sorted, pass in some true value, as in sort_files => 1
+If you want files sorted, pass in some true value, as in sort_files => 1.

-.
+If you want a special sort order, pass in a sort function like sort_files => sub { $a->[1] cmp $b->[1] }.
 Note that the parms passed in to the sub are arrayrefs, where $a->[0] is the directory name, $a->[1] is the file name and $a->[2] is the full path.
 Typically you're going to be sorting on $a->[2].

 If set to false, the iterator will ignore any files and directories that are actually symlinks.
 This has no effect on non-Unixy systems such as Windows.
 By default, this is true.